srechner/marathon/README.md

 ### Installation:

 This library is developed and tested at Linux systems (primarily Ubuntu).
-In principle it should possible to migrate the library to other operating systems.
+However, it should be manageable to migrate the library to other operating systems.

+The marathon software consists of a central library (header files) and a couple of applications that demonstrate how to use the library.
+Some parts of marathon depend on various third party libraries and can therefore only be built when all dependencies are fulfilled.
-Building the marathon software requires various third party libraries:
+Building the full library requires the following libraries:
  * `Boost`
  * a BLAS implementation (e.g. `OpenBLAS`)
  * `Arpack++`
  * `SuperLU`
+ * `Eigen`
- * `CUDA` (optional)
+ * `CUDA`
+ * `Eigen`

+However, the CMAKE installation script will automatically identify and build the components that can be build on your system.

-This instruction shows how to build the library and run the [MixingBounds](./applications/MixingBounds/) example at a fresh Ubuntu 16.04 system.
+This instruction shows how to build the library and run the [MixingBounds](./src/apps/MixingBounds/) example at a fresh Ubuntu 16.04 system.

 1. Install packages.